 Over the years, I’ve tried portable cassette toilets, a composting toilet, pee jars, and my favorite Go Anywhere Toilet.
 Through personal experience and my conversations with so many van lifers, I can share the pros and cons of the best campervan toilet options for van life and how to pick the right one for your van conversion.

 You might be wondering whether you need a toilet or not in your campervan.
 I’ve done van life with and without one, and after 6 years, I’ve determined that you do need some way of going to the bathroom inside of your van.
 You don’t necessarily need a permanent toilet or an entire bathroom, but having something you can use for emergencies or in the middle of the night is really helpful.

-- Convenience – Having a toilet means you’ll never have to search for a bathroom, dig a hole, or go outside in the middle of the night
+- Convenience – Having a toilet means you’ll never have to search for a bathroom, dig a hole (where this is allowed), or go outside in the middle of the night

 - Comfort – Sitting on a toilet in your van is more comfortable than popping a squat

 - Privacy – If you’re camping with a group, having a toilet allows you to do your business without anyone else knowing what you’re up to

 - Cleanliness – There are some nasty public bathrooms out there